cetanu/sender_policy_flattener/README.md

 How do I use it?
 ----------------

-Python 3 is preferred, but Python 2 might work (this has been tested on 3.5.2)
+Python 2.7 and up is required.

+Here's the usage:

     usage: sender_policy_flattener.py [-h] [-c CONFIG] [-r RESOLVERS] [-t TOADDR] [-f FROMADDR] [-s SUBJECT] [-d DOMAINS]